luyadev/luya/docs/guide/app-block-types.md

 Now the generated injector ActiveQueryCheckboxInjector is going to grab all informations from the defined query and assign them into the extra var `newsData`.
 Now you can access `$extras['newsData']` which returns all seleced rows from the checkbox you have assigend.

+> In order to append the injected variable to the end of the form use `'append' => true`.

 For example your view file could now look like this:

 ```php